HEAD COACH RAMONA RILEY-BOZIER

 Coach Riley-Bozier has played a prominent role in the development of some exceptional volleyball talent at Morgan State.
 Some of the more outstanding student-athletes who have excelled under her tutelage include; Kim Wood (91-94), Kim Spotswood (91-92), Ja Nina Lee (94-98), Jakaria Stewart (94-97), Malia Price (96-97), Monica Scott (95-98) and Tiffany Pickens (95-98).

-In recent years, Coach Bozier has assisted in the nurturing of All-MEAC players like; Yolanda McGirt (99-02), Tiffany Sebree (99-02), Destiny Sisk (99-02), Java Johnson (99-00), Tasha Neal (00-03) and Tiffany Oliver (01-03), who was selected to train with the A2 National Team, as well as former All-MEAC players Ashley Preston and Esther Johnson and two-time All-MEAC Tournament selection Jeniqua Moran, as well as current assistant coach and 2006 MEAC Rookie of the Year, Ivanti Bush.
-The recent addition of Natalie (Ngebui) Chafeh and current senior captain Zuri Smith to the 2013 all-conference third-team, ended what was a six-year drought of having an all-conference selection.
+In recent years, Coach Bozier has assisted in the nurturing of All-MEAC players like; Yolanda McGirt (99-02), Tiffany Sebree (99-02), Destiny Sisk (99-02), Java Johnson (99-00), Tasha Neal (00-03) and Tiffany Oliver (01-03), who was selected to train with the A2 National Team, as well as former All-MEAC players Ashley Preston and Esther Johnson and two-time All-MEAC Tournament selection Jeniqua Moran, as well as former assistant coach and 2006 MEAC Rookie of the Year, Ivanti Bush.
+The addition of Natalie (Ngebui) Chafeh and Zuri Smith to the 2013 all-conference third-team, ended what was a six-year drought of having an all-conference selection.
+Smith and Arianna Hayden would earn All-MEAC second and third team honors in 2014, while Keanna Browne and Carmen Fernandez were selected to the second and third teams, respectively, in 2015.
+Last season, Zoe McBride made her mark in the conference and was named to the 2018 MEAC All-Rookie Team.

 During her undergraduate day, Bozier was a two-sport star.
 She shined for the Lady Bears on the volleyball court and on the track.
 A native of Kansas City, Missouri, she came to Morgan State after transferring from the University of Missouri and made an immediate splash for MSU.